Frozenlock/dresser/readme.md

 ```

-### Fetches
+### `fetch` queries

-While most functions allow for retrieval or update of particular documents, `fetch` and its derivatives allow for queries that returns multiple documents.
+While most functions allow for retrieval or update of a single document, `fetch` and its derivatives allow for queries that returns multiple documents.

 `fetch` is configured with those optional entries: